fuzz/remote/blog/plastic.markdown

 Because I have news for you.
 Those exceptional programmers are highly intelligent individuals with significant left- and right-brain activity.
-They have no interest in your strip malls and your traffic and your hole where the culture is supposed to be.
+They have no interest in your strip malls and your commutes and your hole where the culture is supposed to be.
 That is why they are moving north to San Francisco.
 But, as you may have noticed, San Francisco is at capacity and is clearly not a long-term housing solution.
-I had a job offer in San Francisco earlier this year and looked for a house like the one I have here with my wife and children in Portland.
-The closest I could find, which was significantly smaller (though admittedly much fancier), cost $20,000/month.
+Shopping on craigslist right now I can get a house half the size of the one I have here in Portland for $10k/month more than I pay now.
+One modest house I looked at had a move-in cost of $52,500.

 I would not call myself a great programmer, but I do have moments when the Venn diagrams of my experience align on a certain problem, are ignited by a spark of